PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Best Kayaks for the Bayou

-Based on my experience, look for:
+Based on my experience, look for these features:

 • Stable platform for standing